-The objectives and policies of this Section are applicable to all development in the Plan Area, regardless of the land use designation identified in this Secondary Plan.
-The general objectives and policies listed here should be reviewed in addition to the specific land use policies found in the other Sections of this Secondary Plan and the underlying land use policies of the MSTW Development Plan.
+The objectives and policies of this Section are applicable to the entire Plan Area, regardless of the specific land use designation.
+The general objectives and policies listed here should be reviewed with respect to all proposed development in Schanzenfeld in addition to the specific policies found in the other sections of this Secondary Plan.